Enumeration and updates for conjunctive linear algebra queries through expressibility: Preliminaries

 where $R$ and $c$ range over relations and constants in $\Voc$, respectively.
-We restrict ourselves to \emph{safe} formulas, in the sense that in a disjunction $\varphi_1 \vee \varphi_2$, we require that $\varphi_1$ and $\varphi_2$ have the same set of free variables~\cite{abiteboul1995foundations}.
 The notions of \emph{free and bound variables} are defined as usual in~FO.
-We denote the set of free variables of $\varphi$ by $\free(\varphi)$ and its multiset of atoms~by~$\atoms(\varphi)$.
+We denote the set of free variables of $\varphi$ by $\free(\varphi)$ and the multiset of atoms occurring in $\varphi$ by~$\atoms(\varphi)$.

-We evaluate formulas over $K$-relations as follows using the well-known semiring semantics~\cite{green2007provenance}.
+We evaluate formulas over $K$-relations as follows using the well-known semiring semantics~\cite{DBLP:conf/pods/GreenKT07}.
 A \emph{valuation} over a set of variables $X$ is a function $\val\colon X \to \posnat$ that assigns a value in $\posnat$ to each variable in $X$ (recall that $\ddom =\posnat$).
 We denote by $\val\colon X$ that $\val$ is a valuation on $X$ and by $\restr{\val}{Y}$ the restriction of $\val$ to $X \cap Y$.
 As usual, valuations are extended point-wise to tuples of variables, i.e., $\val(x_1,\dots, x_n) = \left(\val(x_1),\dots, \val(x_n)\right)$.
 Let $\varphi$ be an \foplus formula over vocabulary $\Voc$.
 When evaluated on a database $\db$ over vocabulary $\Voc$, it defines a mapping $\fssem{\varphi}{\db}$ from valuations over $\free(\varphi)$ to $K$ inductively defined as:

+The \emph{support} of the mapping $\fssem{\varphi}{\db}$ is the set of valuations that it maps to a nonzero annotation.
+As the reader may notice, it is possible that $\fssem{\varphi}{\db}$ has infinite support.
+This situation is remeniscent of classical \fo (evaluated on the Boolean semiring) which may also define infinite relations.
+To circumvent this problem, we restrict ourselves to \emph{safe} formulas~\cite{DBLP:books/aw/AbiteboulHV95}, which in classical FO ensures that output relations are finite.
+To define safety, we first define the set $\rr(\varphi) \subseteq \free(\varphi)$ of \emph{range restricted} variables of a formula: